BA (Hons) Music Industry Management

 Why choose this course?

-Our students are encouraged to adopt an inquisitive and confident approach to exploring the whole spectrum of current music industry issues and practices.
-Throughout the MIM programme students will develop an understanding of the structure of the contemporary music industry.
-Through lectures, seminars, group work and self study they investigate the roles and functions of those working in it, the many different areas, such as record companies, music publishing and the live music sector, that make up the business and look at how the industry is evolving through the introduction of new technologies.
-We highlight the importance of music too, and alongside their studies of the industry students are immersed in the history of popular music and it’s impact on popular culture and society.
-We also ensure that they understand the fundamental principles of marketing and that they have a thorough grounding in the law and finance disciplines that are relevant to the modern music industry.
+Through lectures, seminars, group work and self-study students investigate the various sectors, roles and functions of the Music Industry.
+These include record companies, music publishing and the live music sector, looking at how the industry is evolving through the introduction of new technologies.
+The programme highlights the importance of music too, and alongside their studies of the industry students are immersed in the history of popular music and it’s impact on popular culture and society.
+The programme ensures that students understand the fundamental principles of business theory and concepts including law, finance and marketing

 Marketing, Digital Distribution, Artist Management, A&R, A&R administration, Music Industry Research, Business Affairs, Copyright, TV and film synchronisation, PR, Live Music Production.